 1) What is the difference between the Okavango Delta and a “normal” Delta?

-2) Which are the two "sources" that contribute to the fluctuating water level of the Delta?
+2) Which are the three components that add to the (fluctuating) water level of the Delta?
+(See Hint)

 3) Where did the waters of the Okavango end up 4-5 million years ago?